 Cinnamon has several compounds with anti-inflammatory properties that can lower the probability of cellular damage and chronic disease.
 Flavonoid compound alone in cinnamon is very effective at fighting dangerous inflammation levels throughout the body.

-Since cinnamon can reduce swelling and inflammation, it is beneficial in pain management, where it helps to relieve muscle soreness, severe allergic reactions and other pain symptoms that are age-related.
+Since cinnamon can reduce inflammation, it is beneficial in pain management, where it helps to relieve muscle soreness, severe allergic reactions and other pain symptoms that are age-related.

 Fights Infections and Viruses